Global Priorities, Educated Solutions:

 The Role of Academia in Advancing the Sustainable Development Goals

 Welcome to Global Priorities, Educated Solutions: The Role of Academia in Advancing the Sustainable Development Goals.
 The purpose of this web-based publication is to highlight the role that higher education institutions (HEIs) can play in advancing progress on the UN Sustainable Development Goals (SDGs) and to provide pathways for this work.
 At their core, the SDGs represent the pressing global challenges of today.
-Achieving the 17 aspirations of the SDGs will require coordinated and collective effort, particularly since elements of select goals contradict others or may not have clear and immediate solutions.
+Achieving the 17 aspirations of the SDGs will require coordinated and collective effort, particularly since elements of select goals rely on or contradict others or may not have clear and immediate solutions.
 Through the knowledge sector, HEIs can inform progress on meeting the goals through research, teaching, innovation, operations, service, and partnerships.
-This publication is organized around four complementary themes:
+This publication is organized around five complementary themes:

 - Scholarship for solutions: innovation and experiential teaching and research in the context of the SDGs.